-In 1972 the Collieries Employees Credit Union and Southern Mutual Credit Union combined in order to provide more services to a growing number of members
+In 1972 the Collieries Employees Credit Union and Southern Mutual Credit Union combined to provide more services to a growing number of members.

 Serving the community of Illawarra in New South Wales (NSW), Illawarra Credit Union (ICU) now has over 30,000 members who can bank from nine different branches throughout Illawarra.
 As a part of the multi branded Community Alliance Credit Union Limited, ICU is able to offer competitive rate home loans that are designed to meet specific needs.